 It was the album art that drew me to this particular Scorpions album at first.
 Yeah, the sticky finger one.
 Of the guy who wanted to go a-touching, and paid the ultimate price.
 In a truly adolescent setting to boot.

 These were the times of all kinds of surreal shit on album covers.
 And much more provocative ones than this one, too, yet sometimes of a deliriously tasty kind.
-This delicious rebel streak is long gone, unfortunately, and replaced by whitewashed rosiness of uniform political correctness.
+This delicious rebel streak is long gone, unfortunately.
+Most of it got replaced by whitewashed rosiness of uniform political correctness.
 This goes so far that the bad boys of rock and metal scare nobody anymore with their carefully manicured marketing message.

 Oh, and did I mention it?
 Quite unsurprisingly and as always, the cover led to considerable controversy in the US, where double standards are always the norm.
 And – hey – maybe the RMR crew will do a contest for the weirdest record covers ever one day.
 Who knows?

 The obvious qualities that the 1979 record Lovedrive really delivered to the turntable became visible only much later.
 These were times when music was consumed like drugs, audible things that gave you a kick in the present.
 Without much thought to actual quality, as long as it came from your favorite band or genre.
 But come to think of it, this sounds a lot like today’s youth and their earphones endlessly glued to faceless streaming services.
 Even if today’s habits are more consumer-heavy with much less polarization.

 And – full drama on display – the band let Michael Schenker wield the lead guitar again after his departure from UFO, chiefly on those rare metal tracks like Another Piece of Meat or Coast to Coast.
 Which of course led to the immediate departure of Jabs, who had to be painfully brought back, after young volatile Schenker left again during the follow-up tour.